top of page

 Objective: To help your child see how they form words and sounds.

 How to Do It: Sit with your child in front of a mirror and slowly pronounce different sounds and words.
-Encourage your child to watch your and their lips, tongue, and jaw movements.
-Repeat sounds like 'ba', 'da', and 'ka', focusing on how the mouth moves.
+Encourage your child to watch your lips, tongue, and jaw movements.
+Repeat sounds like 'ba', 'da', and 'ka', focusing on how your mouth moves.

 top-10-speech-therapy-exercises-to-help-your-child-with-speech-delay-at-home